Barissevilmis/EPFL_Boson_Challenge-Memory-Leak/README.md

 Data paths will be taken as inputs, if not need to modify commented train and test paths

-Comment algorithm training lines if needed: 1 - Batch GD, 2 - SGD, 3 - Leas Squares, 4- Ridge Regression, 5 - Logistic Regression, 6 - Regularized Logistic Regression, 7 - Cross Validation Ridge Regression
+Comment/Uncomment algorithm training lines if needed: 1 - Batch GD, 2 - SGD, 3 - Leas Squares, 4- Ridge Regression, 5 - Logistic Regression, 6 - Regularized Logistic Regression, 7 - Cross Validation Ridge Regression

 Same is also applied for Tester lines where predictions are produced.